qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 </p>

 ## Full Data
 Due to the storage limitation of GitHub, we only upload part of the data.
-The full data including MD trajctories (example 1), positon and velocity of the resolved variables, simulation data (example1) can be accessed from Globus with the link (https://app.globus.org/file-manager?origin_id=ec51ed95-bc26-44a4-a8a0-65b74d694c33&origin_path=%2F).
+The full data including MD trajectories (example 1), position and velocity of the resolved variables, and simulation data (example1) can be accessed from Globus with the link (https://app.globus.org/file-manager?origin_id=ec51ed95-bc26-44a4-a8a0-65b74d694c33&origin_path=%2F).

 ## Software and Library

-Python enviroments is given in file 'conda-environment.txt'.
+Python environment is given in the file 'conda-environment.txt'.

-Matlab version is 2022a.
+MATLAB version is 2022a.

 The training is performed on v100s.